Customers today expect more, and honestly, why shouldn’t they?

 Go digital-first, not digital-only

-AI isn’t there to replace humans, it’s there to handle the repeatable so your people can handle the meaningful.
+AI isn’t there to replace humans; it’s there to handle repetitive workflows so your people can handle the meaningful.
 A recent poll found 95% of service leaders plan to keep human agents to define how AI fits in.
 Design the journey so someone always has a clear path to a human, especially when things get messy or emotional.

 Ground your answers before you fire off responses